 This year’s edition, held during the week of November 11-17, included a visit to BBVA’s headquarters in Bilbao, where the group met with the bank’s Institutional Relations team to discuss two pressing topics: the digital revolution in banking and how BBVA is addressing it.
 In Madrid, participants met with Ildefonso Castro, Secretary of State for Foreign Affairs; Juan Manuel Bonet, director of the Cervantes Institute; and José Manuel Calvo, deputy editorial director of El País.

-The young group of U.S. leaders with part of BBVA’s Institutional Relations team
+The young group of U.S. leaders with part of BBVA’s Institutional Relations team - BBVA/ US-SPAIN COUNCIL

 The Fundación Consejo España-Estados Unidos is a non-governmental initiative.
 Large corporations, cultural and academic institutions, government leaders and representatives of political parties, all participate in it.
 The foundation’s goal is to strengthen Spanish-American ties in diverse areas – economic, financial, cultural, educational, political and professional- and to allow for a better mutual understanding and generate new projects in all these fields.